wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

       :sync: Java

       ```Java
-      // Create an LED pattern that displays a red-to-blue gradient at a variable length
+      // Create an LED pattern that displays a black-and-white mask that displays the current height of an elevator
-      // depending on the relative position of the elevator.
-The blue end of the gradient
-      // will only be shown when the elevator gets close to its maximum height; otherwise,
-      // that end will be solid black when the elevator is at lower heights.
-      LEDPattern base = LEDPattern.discontinuousGradient(Color.kRed, Color.kBlue);
+      // mechanism.
+This can be combined with other patterns to change the displayed color to something other than white.
-      LEDPattern mask = LEDPattern.progressMaskLayer(() -> m_elevator.getHeight() / m_elevator.getMaxHeight());
+      LEDPattern pattern = LEDPattern.progressMaskLayer(() -> m_elevator.getHeight() / m_elevator.getMaxHeight());
-      LEDPattern heightDisplay = base.mask(mask);

       // Apply the LED pattern to the data buffer
-      heightDisplay.applyTo(m_ledBuffer);
+      pattern.applyTo(m_ledBuffer);

       // Write the data to the LED strip
       m_led.setData(m_ledBuffer);